 The Canberra District is fortunate in having four distinct seasons, a high number of sunlight hours, hot to warm summers and long cool autumns which perfectly favour grape ripening and intense flavours.

 The vineyard is perfectly situated on a small sloping rise which allows for good cold-air drainage and helps to protect against spring frosts.
 It is next door to some of Murrumbateman’s most renowned wineries including Clonakilla and Eden Road.
-The soils are ancient, granite based volcanic soils with sandy loam over a red (iron oxide) rich clay subsoil.
+The soils are ancient volcanic soils with sandy loam over a red (iron oxide) rich clay subsoil.